-This privacy notice (“Notice”) explains how Uversity collects, uses, shares and otherwise processes your personal data.
-This Notice also describes your choices and rights regarding use, access and correction or deletion of your personal data.
+This Privacy Statement (“Statement") explains how Uversity collects, uses, shares and otherwise processes your personal data.
+This Statement also describes your choices and rights regarding use, access and correction or deletion of your personal data.
 All your personal data will be used in compliance with the General Data Protection Regulation 2016/679 EU (the “GDPR”) and Data Protection Acts 1988 to 2018 (the “Data Protection Acts”).

-Unless indicated otherwise, this Notice applies to personal data collected from scholarship applicants and recipients of scholarship awards.
+Unless indicated otherwise, this Statement applies to personal data collected from scholarship applicants and recipients of scholarship awards.

 Uversity fully respects your right to privacy and we are committed to ensuring that your personal data are: